dotnet/EntityFramework.Docs/entity-framework/core/querying/raw-sql.md

 ## Limitations

 There are a few limitations to be aware of when using raw SQL queries:
-* SQL queries can only be used to return entity types that are part of your model.
-There is an enhancement on our backlog to [enable returning ad-hoc types from raw SQL queries](https://github.com/aspnet/EntityFramework/issues/1862).

 * The SQL query must return data for all properties of the entity or query type.